tinoji/rundeck-json-webhook-plugin/README.md

 # rundeck-json-webhook-plugin
 A Rundeck plugin to POST JSON data to a Webhook URL.

+**This plugin is under development.
+No stable version is released.**

+## Development memo
+- When a post failed, the remaining process(post to other url) is noe performed.
+- Refactor: use stream API.

 ## Installation
 1. Download jar file from the latest release(**link here after release**)
 1. Move or copy jar file to `$RDECK_BASE/libext/`.
 The default path should be `/var/lib/rundeck/libext/`.